The ultimate music tracks to test your hi-fi system

 • Best pop test tracks

 Which songs from pop's extensive and varied oeuvre could you play to test your system?
 Well, many.
 Many.
-But we've picked out 25 of the best we can think of and explained why they're a match for even the most gifted drivers.
+But we've picked out the best we can think of and explained why they're a match for even the most gifted drivers.
 The list spans 50 years of the genre, too, so there's no danger of 1980s synth-and-jangle overkill.

 • Best piano test tracks

 Given the instrument’s ubiquity in modern and classical music, we hope you agree that piano music deserves its own list.
 Piano pieces are telling of many things, but perhaps nothing so much as dynamic subtlety, an inherent skill of piano playing.
-We can tell you now that rarely do we finish testing a piece of hi-fi without serving it up one of these 30 piano masterclasses.
+We can tell you now that rarely do we finish testing a piece of hi-fi without serving it up one of these many piano masterclasses.

 • Best hip-hop albums for testing